-1. Start by configuring your engine for kerberos.
-SSH into the engine as the delphix user and run the following command:
+1. Start by configuring your engine for Kerberos.
+SSH into the engine as the Delphix user and run the following command:

-/opt/delphix/server/bin/jmxtool tunable set enabled\features KERBEROS true base64 v5srvtab
+/opt/delphix/server/bin/jmxtool tunable set enabled_features KERBEROS true base64 v5srvtab

-- 2. Log into the virtualization engine and proceed through first-time setup if you need to. - Once first-time setup is complete, log into the Delphix Setup page, proceed to Preferences > Kerberos Configuration.
+- 2. Log into the Delphix Engine and proceed through the first-time setup. - 3.
+Once the first-time setup is complete, log into the Delphix Setup page, proceed to Preferences > Kerberos Configuration.
 Add the information for your KDC to configure it with the principal name you created earlier, krbuser.
 You can get the keytab by running the following command on your keytab file:

-Copy the output as plaintext into the keytab field of the kerberos configuration box.
+Copy the output as plaintext into the keytab field of the Kerberos configuration box.